platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 ## Updating

-To update an existing activity script you need its ID:
+To update an existing activity script, follow these steps:

-1. Get the {{<variable  "ID" >}} by running:
+1. Get the activity script's ID by running the following command:

    ```bash
    platform integrations
    ```

-   The command will return something like the following:
+   This returns something like the following:

    ```bash
    +---------------+--------------+--------------+